top of page

 I am Dr. Christina M. Castro

-Taos Pueblo/Jemez Pueblo/Chicana
+Taos Pueblo/Jemez Pueblo/Xicana

-I was born in Southern California into a family who participated in the federal Indian Relocation program.
-I now live in O’ga P’ogeh, Santa Fe, NM within my traditional Pueblo homelands.
-I am a mother, farmer, writer, scholar, educator, community organizer, multidimensional artist, public speaker, community convenor, space maker and more.
-My scholarly focus is on Pueblo/Indigenous Cultural Reclamation in Northern NM, Indigenous advocacy and community cultural engagement and collaborative multi-diverse community engagement.
-I received my Doctorate from the Pueblo PhD Program at Arizona State University’s School of Social Transformation and Justice Studies in 2018 and am now an independent consultant.
+Dr. Christina M. Castro was born in Southern California into a family who participated in the Indian Relocation program; a federal policy enacted in the 1950’s to assimilate Native people into the dominant culture by moving them into urban centers under the guise of vocational training.
+She currently resides in O’ga P’ogeh, Santa Fe, NM within her traditional Pueblo territory.
+Dr. Castro is a mother, writer, scholar, educator, community organizer, multidimensional artist, public speaker and more.
+She co-founded the Three Sisters Collective in 2017, a Pueblo/Indigenous women-led grassroots organization devoted to the rematriation and restoration of Indigenous lifeways.
+She received her Doctorate from the Pueblo PhD Program at Arizona State University’s School of Social Transformation and Justice Studies in 2018 and is an independent consultant with Castro Consulting, LLC.

 EDUCATIONAL MYSTORY